top of page

 Against this reality, AllGear Digital works to create a veneer of authenticity, with subsidiary sites pushing the narrative of being part of a genuine outdoor paradigm.
 Switchback Travel states that “much of our revenue comes from affiliate links, but we always retain complete editorial independence and never receive any financial compensation from manufacturers for reviews.”
 While the sites may indeed enjoy the freedom to pursue topics they deem fit for their content, the sites are fundamentally indebted to their affiliates, and admittedly generate revenue when their affiliate link strategy works; they are indeed compensated from manufactures through commissions.
 As none of the sites charge a subscription fee, none of the sites are reader supported.
 AllGear Digital thus creates content that approaches soft sales and marketing for their affiliates, all the while strategically creating the illusion that they are core content creators.

 Besides being indebted to their affiliate program revenue model, AllGear Digital is obliged by their massive funding from Bardin Hill.
 Bardin Hill Investment Partners, previously known as Halcyon Capital “is a global investment management firm with core competencies in credit strategies, including distressed, stressed and performing credit, as well as liquidations and cash-outs, litigation-driven investing, merger arbitrage and event-driven equities.”
 With their $40 million investment in AllGear Digital, the opportunistic capital-creation mechanism that is Bardin Hill demands returns, and “strives to generate superior risk-adjusted returns for clients.”
-Though any ownership stake that Bardin Hill takes in AllGear Digital is not immediately evident, it’s clear that they dictate what measures of success mean for the conglomerate, and that they demand a return for their investors.
+Though any ownership stake that Bardin Hill takes in AllGear Digital is not immediately evident, a $40 million infusion dictates how AllGear Digital operates, and what measures of success mean for the conglomerate.

 AllGear Digital and its financier strategically position their content as being independent, unbiased, and genuine; that the content exists for the benefit of the reader.
 But when that model goes hand in hand with successfully commoditizing affiliate programs that rely on information gathering and commissions from purchases at linked partner sites, it becomes clear that creating solid content for its own sake is not the firm’s main strategy.
 And this scheme is now poised to affect the content at sites that once enjoyed unconstrained independence.
 Where this investment strategy ends is unknowable, but its wide implementation could create a sea change in sports media and threaten its independence and impartiality.